craigsloggett/kubernetes/docs/03-compute-resources.md

 done
 ```

-Now on the Raspberry Pis, we can put the firmware in the correct location.
+Now on the Raspberry Pis, we can put the firmware in the correct location,

+##### Raspberry Pis

 ```
 mv /root/regulatory.db* /lib/firmware/